 Before the last Ice Age, the Monongahela and Ohio Rivers flowed north, emptying into Lake Erie.
 When encroaching glaciers blocked the southern shore of Lake Erie, jamming it with ice, the streams and rivers flowing into it backed up.
-As the glaciers receded and the ice melted, an area accustomed to a harsh freeze-thaw cycle experienced the most intense one ever.
-Land that was once buried under the weight of tons of ice, thawed, expanded, and rose 350 feet.
-This ridge of higher land formed just south of Lake Erie causing the streams and rivers south of it to flow toward Pittsburgh.
+As the glaciers receded and the ice melted, an area accustomed to a harsh freeze-thaw cycle experienced its most intense one ever.
+Land that was once buried under the weight of tons of ice thawed, expanded, and rose 350 feet.
+This ridge of higher land formed just south of Lake Erie, causing the streams and rivers south of it to flow toward Pittsburgh.

 Early Human Habitation